TALKING TO YOUR DOCTOR

 Check interactions in advance

 If you can, check potential interactions before you go.
-In mojApteczka, add all your medicines and the system automatically analyses over 1.3 million known interactions, flagging any conflicts.
-You can then arrive at the doctor’s office with specific questions instead of vague concerns.
+In mojApteczka, just add all your medicines to your home medicine cabinet and the system automatically analyses over 1.3 million known interactions, flagging any conflicts.
+You can then go into the appointment with specific questions instead of vague concerns.

 What to Tell Your Doctor

 Once you are in the consulting room, give the doctor the full picture.
-Do not wait for them to ask about each category separately — proactively share the information.
+Do not wait for them to ask about each category separately — share the information proactively.

 Current prescription medicines